DecBayComp/diva-genuage/README.md

 - Intel i5 processor equivalent
 - 4GB RAM of memory
 - 300 MB of storage
-- NVIDIA GeForce 900 Series or better Graphical Processing Unit (GPU).
+- NVIDIA GeForce 900 Series Graphical Processing Unit (GPU)

 DIVA can be used with and/or without a VR headset and is compatible with the HTC Vive, HTC Vive Pro, Oculus Rift, Oculus Rift S, Oculus Quest (with Link Cable) and Windows Mixed Reality headsets.
-For each type of VR headsets you have to download the corresponding installation software (such as [ViveSetup](https://www.vive.com/fr/setup/pc-vr/) or [Oculus](https://www.oculus.com/setup/?locale=fr_FR)).
+For each type of VR headset you have to download the corresponding installation software (such as [ViveSetup](https://www.vive.com/fr/setup/pc-vr/) or [Oculus](https://www.oculus.com/setup/?locale=fr_FR)).
 In addition, [SteamVR](https://www.steamvr.com/fr/) is required to use VR functionnalities.
 You can find the DIVA user manual and all the information about the legacy software [here](https://diva.pasteur.fr/).

 To install this new version of DIVA, download the [diva folder](/diva) and execute DIVA by double-clicking on the provided *diva.exe* file.
 DIVA will take a moment to load as it allocates memory (roughly 20–30 seconds).

 # Importing an image
 ## Data requirements
-To load a 4D image, DIVA requires Tagged Image File Format (TIFF) image files encoder over 8 or 16-bits.
-We recommend limiting the size of loaded files to less than 1 GB.
+To load a 4D image, DIVA requires Tagged Image File Format (TIFF) files encoded over 8 or 16-bits.
+We recommend limiting the size of loaded files to 1 GB.
 Larger files may be downscaled or cropped using [ImageJ/Fiji](https://imagej.net/software/fiji/downloads) for example.
 Multichannel files organized using the ImageJ/Fiji convention are supported.
 To improve DIVA performances, use images that are located on your local disk.

 In order to have a fairly distributed logarithmic histogram (useful for applying the transfer function in DIVA), you may need to change the type of the image.
 The procedure in ImageJ/Fiji is as follows:
  1. Open your image